vinayvtiwari/simple-web-app-do/README.md

 Containerize & Deploy a static website on DigitalOcean's Managed Kubernetes cluster.
 This repository provides a step-by-step tutorial, complete with code examples and configuration files, to help you get started with containerization and Kubernetes on DigitalOcean

 # Prerequisite
- - Any Linux virtual machine running Ubuntu.
+ - Any Linux virtual machine running Ubuntu connected to internet.
  - Docker installed and running.
 If not already, refer [here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)
  - DockerHub id. if not already, please refer [here](https://docs.docker.com/accounts/create-account/)
- - git client installed
+ - git client to clone the repository.
  - static website files.
 Feel free to use to sample in this repo [website-files](https://github.com/vinayvtiwari/simple-web-app-do/tree/main/website-files)
  - DigitalOcean login id with relevant permissions.